YitianDai/PowerTech2025-Tutorial/README.md

 * Applying fragility models to determine component failure probabilities.
 * Running Monte Carlo simulations and DC Optimal Power Flow (DC-OPF).
 * Quantifying resilience using metrics like Energy Not Supplied (ENS).
-* Modeling and evaluating the impact of distribution-side flexibility.
+* Modeling and evaluating the impact of distribution network and demand-side flexibility.

 ---